sherrirose/AHEaD-2024/README.md

 - CKD: dummy variable for patient documented as having CKD
 - ESRD: dummy variable for patient documented as having end-stage renal disease (ESRD)

+In our shared google doc:
-For the continuous variables, compute the mean, median, and standard deviation.
-For the categorical variables, compute counts and percentages.
+- For the continuous variables, compute the mean, median, and standard deviation.
+- For the categorical variables, compute counts and percentages.
+- Play around with data visualization.
+- Comment on any "data discoveries."
+Did you notice anything "weird" about the data?

 ## Week 4 (July 17 - July 21)